Physiomancy: An Elucidation

 The character with reassignment is of fluid capability, for he or she may reassign the values of their various ability scores and powers (if any) as they see fit.
 This often coincides with a character who has multiple forms, their many ranks shifting from one form to another, but not always.
 It need not be tied to any real explanation but can often be used with other powers to more readily justify its presence on a body.

 How reassignment works is that the possessor of this power may shift prowess from one of their ability or power ranks to another on a CS per CS basis.
-For example, a body with Poor (4) Strength and Amazing (50) Reason likes to swap between the two in order to surprise people who underestimate his physicality.
+For example, a body with Poor (4) Strength and Amazing (50) Reason likes to swap between the two to surprise people who underestimate his physicality.
 Every -1 CS he applies to his Reason can be added as a +1 CS to his Strength (or any other statistic, really).

 This can get a bit more complicated when applying column shifts to one's super powers.
 This is because some are more potent than others, and require a bit more 'fuel' to enhance via reassignment.
 If a power costs more than one 'point' per rank during character generation, one must reduce another ability by that many CS to give it but one CS increase (so yes, boosting ultimate power is still rather difficult).